Certified Brain Injury Specialist

 Please visit the Group Administrators section for more information about the ACBIS Group Application Process.

-ACBIS Application fees are non-refundable unless the applicant does not meet eligibility requirements, in which case a $35.00 cancellation fee will be applied.
+*ACBIS Application fees are non-refundable unless the applicant does not meet eligibility requirements, in which case a $70.00 cancellation fee will be applied.
+Application fees are retained for up to one year following payment submission.

 Requirements & Eligibility

 - Applicants must have 500 hours of currently verifiable direct contact experience with an individual or individuals with brain injury.

 - Experience can be paid employment and/or academic internship.
 Volunteer work and self recovery does not qualify.

 - The qualifying experience must have included formal supervision or have been conducted while the applicant operated under a professional license.
 If the applicant is operating under a professional license, then he/she must be in good standing.